 If employees can’t find what they’re looking for on your intranet, they will drop it like a hot potato.
 That’s because it simply can’t be trusted as a knowledge resource

-Throughout this piece, we’ll walk through the questions you should ask yourself to create an intranet employees will use.
-Ultimately, an intranet should give employees access to the most important information for them, on a single page.
+Throughout this piece, we’ll walk through the questions you should ask yourself to create an intranet that employees will use.
+Ultimately, an intranet should give employees access to the most important information for them, on a single page, and by doing so, increase employee engagement.

 Modern intranets include two essential elements: